-- An amount that you can afford to pay immediately, no matter how big or small.
+- what amount you can afford to pay immediately, no matter how big or small

-- An amount that you are able to pay at a later date, and the date you are able to pay it.
+- what amount you are able to pay at a later date, and the date you are able to pay it

 If you were restricted for not providing access to your meter, you will not have the restriction removed until you can provide access to the meter.
 You should speak to your retailer and provide access within 10 business days of the date of restriction to assure your restriction is removed.

 If your retailer has agreed to remove the restriction before 12pm on a business day, then the retailer must arrange removal of the restriction: